Total area: 200 acres

 The property was farmed or logged until 1997 when it was purchased by the late Barry (Sam) Spicer who used it purely for recreation and nature enjoyment.
 It was Sam’s wish that the property be protected as a Nature Reserve and when he died suddenly in 2010, his brother Ken made sure his wish was fulfilled by donating the property to the MMLT to be preserved in perpetuity.
 Ken had developed and cared for a network of trails through the forests, over the hills and streams, by the ponds and through the meadows and documented many of the natural riches found there.

-On a sunny October day in 2013, 90 enthusiastic volunteers planted over 1,000 native acorns.
-Thanks to Ted Mosquin who provided background on the importance and characteristics of oak and acorns, as well as planting instructions.
-Later that fall, a second group of volunteers planted healthy seedlings of 450 Tamarack and 50 each of Sugar Maple, Red Oak, Nannyberry and High Bush Cranberry, all native to the region.
+On a sunny October day in 2013, 90 enthusiastic volunteers planted over 1,000 native acorns on High Lonesome property.
+Thanks to Ted Mosquin who provided background on the importance and characteristics of Oak and acorns, as well as planting instructions.
+Later that fall, a second group of volunteers planted healthy seedlings of 450 Tamarack and 50 each of Sugar Maple, Red Oak, Nannyberry, and High Bush Cranberry — all native to the region.

-In early 2014 an additional 3,000 native tree seedlings – white pine, white spruce, white birch, sugar maple, pussy willow and burr oak – were planted with support from Rideau Valley Conservation Authority and our volunteers.
+In early 2014, an additional 3,000 native tree seedlings (white pine, white spruce, white birch, sugar maple, pussy willow, and burr oak) were planted with support from Rideau Valley Conservation Authority and MMLT volunteers.
 In addition to this, the Rideau Valley Conservation Authority provided 30 Butternut seedlings under their Butternut Recovery Program.